Midge Bites (Symptoms, What They Look Like, and How to Treat)

 – Doug Kettle

-As cute as the name sounds, midges (also called “no-see-ums: in some areas) are anything but.
-A huge nuisance would be a better descriptor.
+As cute as the name sounds, biting midges (also called “no-see-ums” or sand flies) are anything but.

-And while midge bites are treatable, we first need to understand what exactly a midge bite looks like and what its symptoms are.
-Let’s find out.
+Midge bites are treatable, but first we first need to examine what exactly a midge bite looks like and what its symptoms are.

 Do Midges Bite?